Kodeworks/rust-nannou-workshop/part3/README.md

 <br/>

 ## 🌊 Exercise 3-H: Get that field moving
-Our results so far has a quite staic flow field, which causes the particle agents to get stuck in a given path.
+Our results so far has a quite static flow field, which causes the particle agents to get stuck in a given path.
 The Perlin noise we have is a 3-dimensional one, so we can use the z-dimension to change the field gradually.

 📜 Add a `noise_z_velocity` to the `Model`, and use that to change the Perlin noise's 3rd dimension in the `Agent`'s update function.